 Camera RAW uses the same code and has the same features as Lightroom, so it will benefit from the latest advancements.
 Having played with Lightroom 4 beta myself, the improvements are remarkable.
 There’s a reworked Clarity feature that produces halo-free local contrast enhancements that, especially when coupled with some Whites/Blacks adjustments, can create HDR-like looks without going overboard.

 Given the now most photo cameras are able to record video as well, it makes sense for Photoshop to be able to edit video.
-While this is not intended to replace dedicated tools such as Premiere, Photoshop will be able to cut video, apply fades, corrections and filters using a timeline not unlike the one in After Effects.
+While this is not intended to replace dedicated tools such as Premiere, Photoshop will be able to cut video, apply fades, corrections and filters.
+Still, there are simpler and faster solutions for online video editing.

 Remix Tool – Content-aware move/extend